-Hold the wheel tightly and turn sharply enough to get right back on the road safely.
-Don't try to edge gradually back on the road.
-If you do, your tires might grab unexpectedly and you could lose control.

-When both front tires are on the paved surface, counter-steer immediately.
-The two turns should be made as a single "steer-counter-steer" move.
+- Hold the wheel tightly and turn sharply enough to get right back on the road safely.
+Do not try to edge gradually back on the road.
+If you do, your tires might grab unexpectedly and you could lose control. - When both front tires are on the paved surface, countersteer immediately.
+The 2 turns should be made as a single "steer-countersteer" move.